 The hallmark symptom of angioedema is swelling of the skin and/or mucus membranes.
 This swelling can have several causes, ranging from allergic reactions and exposure to certain medications to genetics.

-Angioedema is usually harmless: the swelling remains in the skin only, and does not affect the underlying muscles or organs.
-Growing in size over several hours or days, angioedema swellings can remain for several days or weeks.
+Swelling in angioedema usually is localized to the lips, face, tongue, neck, or genitals.
+Most commonly, the swelling remains in the skin only, and does not affect the underlying muscles or organs.
+Angioedema swellings can arise suddenly or gradually over a few hours, and remain for several days or weeks.

-The symptoms of angioedema sometimes include a rash or hives.
-Hives involve swelling at a shallower layer in the skin than angioedema, resulting in small, raised, often itchy or uncomfortable bumps.
-Appearing in a cluster or formation, hives sometimes occur on top of the angioedema-affected skin.
+In more severe cases, swelling often occurs alongside other symptoms of allergic reactions, such as hives (urticaria).
+Hives cause swelling in the upper layers of the skin, resulting in small, raised, and often itchy or uncomfortable bumps.
+Appearing in a cluster or formation, hives sometimes appear on top of the angioedema lesions.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.